-Cointegration test is conducted to examine whether variables which are not stationary in cointegrated data level between one variable with another variable.
-In the ARDL model, the cointegra-tion test used is the Bound Test.
+A cointegration test is conducted to examine whether variables that are not stationary in cointegrated data level between one variable with another variable.
+In the ARDL model, the cointegration test used is the Bound Test.
 Bound Test results show an F-Statistic of 38.90 and a value greater than the upper bound (5.61).
 Thus, it can be concluded that there is cointegration in the model.